-On June 1, a day most countries recognize as International Children's Day, the president of Lithuania, Dalia Grybauskaite, visited the Devbridge Group to see 'Sourcery Academy for Kids,' an initiative designed to provide free technology training to kids, firsthand.
+On June 1, a day most countries recognize as International Children's Day, the president of Lithuania, Dalia Grybauskaite, visited the Devbridge to see 'Sourcery Academy for Kids,' an initiative designed to provide free technology training to kids, firsthand.

 More than 200 children participated in the finale of the 'Sourcery for Kids' school year, which invited children ages 7-12 to learn about the world of technology and coding.
 Devbridge founded 'Sourcery for Kids' in 2017 with the goal of providing computer literacy to all children, especially those in remote or economically underprivileged areas.